-14.7.3.
+16.7.3.
 Use HTTPS

-To establish a secure connection to the Measurements API the public certificate of the running OpenNMS Horizon must be imported to the Java Trust Store.
-In Addition OpenNMS Horizon must be configured to use that Java Trust Store.
+To establish a secure connection to the Measurements API, you must import the public certificate of the running OpenNMS Horizon to the Java Trust Store.
+In addition, OpenNMS Horizon must be configured to use that Java Trust Store.
 Please follow the instructions in this chapter to setup the Java Trust Store correctly.